A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic"

 \paragraph{(2) CAIDA Customer Cone} In contrast to the naive cone, CAIDA represents the business relationships rather than the topology.
 It is created by information such as community strings, directly reported relations, and historic information.
 Further details are available in \textit{AS Relationships, Customer Cones, and Validation} by Luckie et al.~\cite{lhdgc-arccv-13}.

-\paragraph{(3) Full Cone} This extended cone is built from the assumption that ASes neighboring in an announcement are tranistively peering.
+\paragraph{(3) Full Cone} This extended cone is built from the assumption that ASes neighboring in an announcement are transitively peering.
 Built from public BGP announcements this approach adds transitive relationships between all peers.
-Even though this might misinterprete or miss business relationships it results in the largest cone and hence reduces the number of invalids.
+Even though this might misinterpret or miss business relationships, it results in the largest cone and hence reduces the number of invalids.

 \paragraph{\textbf{Multi-AS Organization Extension}:} This add-on can be combined with the CAIDA Customer Cone and the Full Cone.
 It adds information about sibling ASes by building connections between ASes belonging to the same multi-AS organization~\cite{chkw-tam-10}, thus allowing a bidirectional data exchange between them.